benknoble/benknoble.github.io/pages/testimonials.md

   to say when he does not know something and effectively uses others around him by driving the conversations when this happens.

-    I have primarily worked with Ben in relation to open incidents as well as blockers in our release management flow.
+    "I have primarily worked with Ben in relation to open incidents as well as blockers in our release management flow.
 In both of these areas Ben has demonstrated his strong judgment skills in understanding the customer impact and what tasks should take priority to mitigate customer impact and overall